xpack/xmake-js/doc/files/xmake.json.md

 ## Build tree

 The build tree is constructed of nodes.
 Nodes refer to folders or files;
-the hierarchy follows the file system hierarchy.
+the build tree hierarchy follows the file system hierarchy.

 Folder nodes may have other folders or file as children.